Tax Guide for Caterers

 Hot prepared food that you serve to your customers is taxable.

-If you sell a combination package –; two or more items sold for a single price – that includes a hot prepared food, the entire combination package is taxable.
+If you sell a combination package—two or more items sold for a single price—that includes a hot prepared food, the sale of the entire combination package is taxable.

 Notable Exception: Hot Bakery Goods

-The sale of hot bakery goods (for example: donuts, muffins) to go are exempt from sales tax.
+The sale of hot bakery goods (such as, donuts and muffins) to go are exempt from sales tax.
 If sold in a combination package with hot prepared foods or with a hot beverage, however, the entire combination package is taxable.

 Cold Food

-Unless you qualify for the 80/80 rule and do not separately track sales of cold food, your sales of cold food products sold individually are not taxable.
+Unless you meet the criteria of the 80-80 rule and do not separately account for to-go sales of cold food, your sales of cold food products sold individually are not taxable.

 Cold food products include cold sandwiches, milkshakes, smoothies, ice cream, and cold salads, among others.